geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 <br><br>

 #### Calculate NDVI and Add Band to Images
 Similarly, if we want to calculate the NDVI in each image and add it as a new band, we need to create a function and map it over the collection.
+Here, we use the `normalizedDifference()` function.
+The [Mathematical Operations page in the GEE Developer's Guide](https://developers.google.com/earth-engine/image_math) provides more information about simple and complex raster calculations.

 {% highlight javascript %}
 // create function to add NDVI using NIR (B5) and the red band (B4) var getNDVI = function(img){
   return img.addBands(img.normalizedDifference(['B5','B4']).rename('NDVI'));
+};

+// extra example: an equivalent function using straight band math var getNDVI2 = function(img){
+  return img.addBands(img.select('B5').subtract(img.select('B4'))
+            .divide(img.select('B5').add(img.select('B3'))));
 };

 // map over image collection